zedparsa/Flowsense-ids/README.md

 This block upgrades basic signals into a richer feature set that captures ratios, trends, variability, and sudden changes.
 Conceptually, anomalies are rarely defined by a single number; they are patterns over time.
 Feature engineering converts raw measurements into “behavior descriptors” that models can learn more reliably.

 You create three main feature families:
-- Ratio features to normalize effects (like volume versus count)
+- Ratio features to normalize effects (like volume versus count).
-- Rolling features to capture local baseline and volatility over time
+- Rolling features to capture local baseline and volatility over time.
-- Rate-of-change features to detect abrupt transitions
+- Rate-of-change features to detect abrupt transitions.

 ```python
     print("\nFeature engineering...")